 After Babar the succession of Indian throne went into the hands of Humayun, his much-loved son, and his full name was Nasir-ud-din Muhammad Humayun.
-Xournals Academic Journal of Historical Studies

 During his reign the province was divided among his brothers and cousins by the order of his father.
 He had given governorship of different provinces in following manner: